|Nutrition Facts (per serving)|

 Sauté the onion, bell pepper, celery and garlic in olive oil over medium heat in the largest saucepan or soup pot you have.
 Allow this mixture to cook for about 5 minutes.

 Next, carefully add the water and vegetable broth and bring the mixture to a low simmer, then add the tomatoes, sliced okra, sliced zucchini, thyme, filé powder, salt, pepper, and Tabasco, stirring to combine.
 Cover the pot partially and cook for 30 minutes, stirring occasionally.
 Be careful not to overcook.

-Serve generous portions of your vegetable gumbo over pre-cooked plain steamed white or brown rice, or serve your vegetarian gumbo over quinoa for a little protein boost.
+Serve generous portions of your vegetable gumbo over pre-cooked plain steamed white or brown rice or even quinoa for a little protein boost.